-What good is a Taekwondo kick if only for kicking?
+What Good is a Taekwondo Kick?

 I'm not trying to be funny.
 If you only need a powerful kick, you'd probably just settle with the basic front kick, the side kick, and the roundhouse kick.
 See the opponent and fire off the kick and hope it lands.
 Most often it does not.
 Sometimes it does.

 Lots of beginners and intermediate belts see the kick as a backup strike, firing it to keep the opponent at bay.
 There's no difference between this kick and a battering ram.
 Just do it fast and do it powerfully.